psidnell/ofexport2/DOCUMENTATION.md

 Not all "completed" items have a completion date - this is the way OmniFocus works.
 For example if a Folder is dropped then the the Projects/Tasks within it can reasonably be said to be completed (i.e. neither available or remaining), but OmniFocus does not give them a completion date or delete them.
 The reason is probably so that the Folder status can be later changed back to active and the sub items will return from the dead.

-When using '**.soon**', the value is set in the dueSoon configuration variable see [Configuration](#configuration).
-This can be applied to any of the dates but clearly makes no sense for the completion attribute!.
+When using '**.soon**', the time value (e.g. "7d") is set in the dueSoon configuration variable see [Configuration](#configuration).

+'**.soon**' can be applied to any of the dates but clearly only makes sense for the defer and completion attributes.

-The '**.set**' is a way of determining if the item has the date set at all.
+'**.set**' is a way of determining if the item has the date set at all, e.g:

+    of2 -ti 'completed.set'

+will only show items that have a completed date.

-The strings formats of dates that are accepted in these filters are:
+The formats of dates that are accepted in these filters are:

 - **"yesterday"**,**"today"**,**"tomorrow"**
 - **"2014-11-19"**: specific date (yyyy-mm-dd).